What is Identity Theft?

 Identity theft occurs when someone uses your personally identifying information, like your name, Social Security number, or credit card number, without your permission, to commit fraud or other crimes.

-The FTC estimates that as many as 9 million Americans have their identities stolen each year.
+In 2014, the Bureau of Justice Statistics reported that an estimated 17 million Americans were victims of at least one incident of identity theft.
 In fact, you or someone you know may have experienced some form of identity theft.
 The crime takes many forms.
 Identity thieves may rent an apartment, obtain a credit card, or establish a telephone account in your name.
-You may not find out about the theft until you review your credit report or a credit card statement and notice charges you didn’t make—or until you’re contacted by a debt collector.
+You may not find out about the theft until you review your credit report or a credit card statement and notice charges you didn't make-or until you're contacted by a debt collector.

 Identity theft starts with the misuse of your personally identifying information such as your name and Social Security number, credit card numbers, or other financial account information.
 For identity thieves, this information is as good as gold.
 Skilled identity thieves may use a variety of methods to get hold of your information, including: